troygaylord/Obzervatory/README.md

 - Extensive test coverage
 - Passes jsLint
-- Works on client and server (NodeJS for instance)
+- Works on client and server (i.e. NodeJS)
 - No jQuery
 - No DOM
 - No 3rd party libraries